OK2AMA/SmartCook/README.md

 # SmartCook

+This project is concerned to rebuild rice cooker
 # Introduce
-Smart Cooker, AKA "Tonda"

-SmartCook is device useful in everyday life.

 # Description
 It is cooker with precise temperature PID controller.
 It is based on Rice Cooker machine with added temperature sensor.